Skip to Content

 6. Jayco Octane Super Lite

-The toy hauler RV allows you to get the most recreation out of a recreational vehicle.
-You can use the garage-like storage area of toy haulers to house gear like surfboards or kayaks or something even bigger like a dirtbike.
+You can use the garage-like storage area of toy haulers to house gear like surfboards, kayaks, or something bigger like a dirtbike.

-The thing is, adding extra equipment into an RV could cause weight concerns, particularly if you have a truck with a lower towing capacity.
+Adding extra equipment into an RV could cause weight concerns, particularly if you have a truck with a lower towing capacity.

-Other full RV models, with engine and all included, weigh far too much ever to be considered lightweight.
 For example, the Outlaw Toy Hauler from Thor Motor Coach has a gross vehicle weight rating of 14,500 lbs.

 So, as we finish with some general discussion, here are the examples of the actual lightweight toy haulers: